Te Ao Mārama: Concept

-Te Ao Mārama is a part of the cosmological whakapapa that features in the creation story of Rangi and Papa.
+Te Ao Mārama is a part of the cosmological whakapapa that features in the creation story of Rangi and Papa in Maori mythology.
 It is the third and current phase of the creation of the world, after Te Kore and Te Pō.
 Te Kore was the primordial era at the beginning of time (variously a void or a world of chaos depending on tradition and interpretation), while Te Pō, the world of darkness and potential, was the world in which atua (gods and spirits) were born into.
-Te Ao Mārama was created when the Gods separated Ranginui (the God of the Sky) and Papatūānuku (the Goddess of the Earth).
+Te Ao Mārama is said to have been created when the Gods separated Ranginui (the God of the Sky) and Papatūānuku (the Goddess of the Earth).

 Traditionally in Māori worldviews, most ordinary matter in life was seen as originating from Te Ao Mārama, while metaphysical concepts such as mana and tapu were seen as originating from Te Pō.

-Modern usage

 Te Ahukaramū Charles Royal developed Te Ao Mārama paradigm of Māori epistemology in 1998.
 Royal used the term Te Ao Mārama to describe the worldview and cultural context from which all Mātauranga Māori (traditional knowledge) was able to develop from.

+Te Ao Mārama in the District Court

+In November, 2020, the chief district court judge, Heemi Taumaunu, announced that Te Ao Mārama would be applied to every district court in New Zealand, with the goal of bringing about transformative justice.
+He said: